General information about zirconia

-Zirconium dioxide (ZrO2) is a compound of the element zirconium occurring in nature and has already been used for 10-15 years in the prosthetic dentistry.
+- Zirconium dioxide (ZrO2) is a compound of the element zirconium occurring in nature and has already been used for 10-15 years in the prosthetic dentistry.
 It is partially stabilized by yttrium and enriched with aluminium.
-This results into positive characteristics such as high bending strength (>1400 MPa*), hardness (1200 HV*) and a Weibull module of 15,84*.
+This results into positive characteristics such as high flexural strength (>1400 MPa*), hardness (1200 HV*) and a Weibull module of 15,84*.

 (* Values of Zirkonzahn ICE Zirconia Translucent)

 - In addition to its high resistance Zirconia is fully biocompatible.
 That is why it is increasingly used in the medical field (auditory, finger and hip prostheses) and in dentistry (pins, crowns and bridges restorations, implants).
 In industry it has already been used for more than 40 years.
 The white basic colour of Zirconia, the possibility of colouring in dentin colours and its biotechnological characteristics enable the production of biocompatible, high-quality and esthetical dental and implant reconstructions.

 Is Zirconia radioactive?

 - Everything is radioactive!
 The human body has 6000 Bq.
 One kilogram Zirconium dioxide has approx. 2.3 Bq.
 A crown weighs approx. 1 gr., metal ceramic can have up to 1000 Bq/kg.

 - Yes, if certain physical laws of the construction technology for Zirconia are taken into account and the dental technician masters the manufacturing technology.

 - Bridges can break if fundamental errors are made in the frame structure manufacturing.
 There is a Zirkonzahn calculation tool for dimensioning bridge structures.